Zimbra/zimbra-zimlet-sticky-notes/README.md

 ## Prerequisites

 To follow the steps in this article you need a Zimbra test server.
-You will need to have Zimbra 9 Network Edition patch **???????? put patchlevel here, x-ui 3.6.0? ??????????**.
+You will need to have Zimbra 9 Network Edition patch 3.
 You can set this up in a Virtual Machine in the cloud or you can install it on your local computer inside VirtualBox/KVM/Parallels etc. If you decide to set it up on your local computer you need at least an i5 with 16GB of RAM and a SSD.
 Your test server needs to be accessible over SSH.
 Instructions on how to set up your Zimbra server: https://blog.zimbra.com/2018/01/install-zimbra-collaboration-8-8-ubuntu-16-04-lts/ make sure to install the latest patches.
 You can find instructions on how to install patches at https://wiki.zimbra.com/wiki/Zimbra_Releases

 ## What is custom metadata?